Associate Professor and Program Coordinator for Literacy

 Jody Polleck completed her undergraduate degree at the University of Maryland-College Park, majoring in journalism and English with a minor in women's studies.
 She began her work with urban adolescents in 1994 as an outreach counselor for runaway teenagers in Washington, D.C.
 In 1999, she received her Master's in English education at the University of South Florida and worked as a high school reading and English teacher in a dropout prevention program.
 In 2002, she received National Board Certification for adolescent and young adulthood/English language arts.
 In 2003, Jody received a full fellowship to New York University where she completed her doctoral degree in English education in 2007.
 In addition to teaching and researching at Hunter College, Jody trains teachers and administrators at the district, state, and national level and has developed several district and regional curriculum guides for reading, English, and social studies.
-Jody also still holds a position at local high school, where she serves as a literacy intervention specialist for students who struggle with reading and writing.
+Jody also still holds a position at a local high school in the Lower East Side, where she serves as an instructional coach and a literacy intervention specialist for students who struggle with reading and writing.

 EDLIT 740: Leadership in Literacy